LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 ::

-   Welcome to the Scrabble score calculator.
-Enter 'Stop' to quit.
+   Welcome to the Scrabble score calculator!

    Which scoring algorithm would you like to use?

    0 - Scrabble: The traditional scoring algorithm.
    1 - Simple Score: Each letter is worth 1 point.
-   2 - Bonus Vowels: Vowels are 3 pts, consonants are 1pt
+   2 - Bonus Vowels: Vowels are worth 3 pts, and consonants are 1pt.

-   Enter 0,1,2: 0
+   Enter 0, 1, or 2 (enter 'Stop' to quit): 0

    Using algorithm: Scrabble

-   Enter a word to be scored:  LaunchCode
-   Score for 'LaunchCode': 18
+   Enter a word to be scored, or 'Stop' to quit:  LaunchCode Score for 'LaunchCode': 18

-   Enter a word to be scored:  Rocket
-   Score for 'Rocket': 12
+   Enter a word to be scored, or 'Stop' to quit:  Rocket Score for 'Rocket': 12

-   Enter a word to be scored:
+   Enter a word to be scored, or 'Stop' to quit:

 Bonus Mission
 -------------